-What does Stool microscopy Measure?
+What does Stool Microscopy Measure?

-The stool microscopy is carried out by means of taking gathered sediment of fresh or formalin preserved stool accompanied through drying the slide to make the specimen dry.
+The stool microscopy is carried out by means of taking gathered sediment of fresh or formalin-preserved stool accompanied by drying the slide to make the specimen dry.
 It is then set with the reagents and stained with multiple stains.
 After the staining process is fully done, the slide is examined underneath the microscope at different fields to detect protozoan trophozoites and cysts and for affirmation of any other species.
 Depending upon what species is seen, the reporting of the stool slide is made.

 INTERPRETING STOOL MICROSCOPY RESULTS